WuDMC/prefect-tg/README.md

 # 🚀 VISIONZ

-This project automates the end-to-end flow of collecting, processing, and storing Telegram messages using a clean and production-grade cloud architecture:
+This project automates the end-to-end flow of collecting, processing, and storing Telegram messages using a clean and production-grade cloud architecture.

 ## ✨ Overview